Join us on a fabulous 15-night textile tour of Bhutan to see exquisite weaving, pristine wilderness and stunning Buddhist temple monasteries!

 We usually go through India on our way to Bhutan.
 But depending on current COVID circumstances when we travel, there may be an alternative route by way of Bangkok.

-If we need to connect in India, you will need a multiple entry visas for India; cost not included.
+If you need to connect in India, you may need a multiple entry visa unless you have a short time, and stay in Transit; cost not included.
 Wait on this one; the visa requirements change often, but are easily fulfilled.
 See our FAQ on India visas for more details

 - Visa for Bhutan (see below)